-Our inner voice is trying to convince us that we are not smart enough, strong enough or good enough to do what we want to do in life.
+Our inner voice is trying to convince us that we are not smart enough, strong enough, or good enough to do what we want to do in life.
 This invisible enemy is harmful and it inhibits us from pursuing the life that we deserve.
 It leads to anxiety and depression.

 If we want to reach our potential, we have to take control of this inner voice and learn how to tame it and transform it into a positive force.

-It is important for us to learn more about this negative self-talk before we can tame it to become a helpful positive force.
+We need to learn more about this negative self-talk before we can tame it to become a helpful positive force.
 Let’s start with the 4 different types of negative self-talk.

 According to the Mayo Clinic, there are four types of negative self-talk:

 You magnify the negative aspect of every situation.
 For example, you gained 3 pounds this week.
 You focus on this, and you ignore that you have lost 20 Lbs this month.